ZihuaLiu666/genome_assembly/Hi-C STEP1 juicer/REANDME.md

 This protocol will guild you with the _de novo_ assembly by Hi-C tech, which is the 1 of 2 step.

 ## Preparation work
-1. mkdir /WHERE/YOU/WANT/TO/RUN/JUICER/ (for example, I run **juicer** at /home/zkzhou/zihua) and move into it.
+1. :dog2: mkdir /WHERE/YOU/WANT/TO/RUN/JUICER/ (for example, I run **juicer** at /home/zkzhou/zihua) and move into it.
 ```
 mkdir 3g_juicer && cd 3g_juicer
 ```
+***

-2. soft link juicer script into your working directory as **scripts**
+2. :dog1: soft link juicer script into your working directory as **scripts**
 ```
 ln -s /home/zkzhou/software/juicer/CPU scripts
 ```
+***

-3. soft link your raw fasta file into **references** subdirectory and generate some index files for BWA mapping work.
+3. :dog2: soft link your raw fasta file into **references** subdirectory and generate some index files for BWA mapping work.
 For example, my original fasta file (pilon_p.fasta) is in the /home/zkzhou/index/

+**NOTICE :volcano:**
+I highly recommend you to write bwa index into a shell and then send it to the backgroud because bwa idnex might takes some time! :volcano:
 ```
 mkdir references && cd references
 ln -s /home/zkzhou/index/pilon_p.fasta ./